 Source: Miami Design District

 Make sure you’re focusing on both bringing the customer into your store and getting the most out of them whilst they’re inside.

 Use your window display to grab attention, highlight you’re most sought after products, the items you know your customers will love.

 Use your internal displays to upsell, bring the customers attention to items they may not otherwise have taken an interest in.

 5. Keep the whole store tidy

-Eye catching displays can do a lot, but the layout of your store and the how easy it is for customers to browse is just as important.
+Eye-catching displays can do a lot, but the layout of your store and how easy it is for customers to browse is just as important.

 Make sure your customers aren’t becoming frustrated by products falling over or off hangers, and do regular checks of your displays to ensure they finish the day looking as great as they started.

 Clothing falling on to the floor, rails breaking and products being put back in the wrong place are common problems.
 A heavy-duty clothes rail could help alleviate this.